 What is Miles App?

-Miles App is a Frequent Flyer Program For Ground Transportation.
-Founded by three visionary individuals, Jigar Shah, Paresh Jain, and Parin Shah, the company has its headquarters in San Jose.
+Miles App is a Frequent Flyer Program for ground transportation.
+The company’s headquarters in San Jose was founded by three visionary individuals: Jigar Shah, Paresh Jain, and Parin Shah.

-The app not only provides reward miles outside the airline industry.
-It solves public transport management and city traffic problems through its cutting-edge technology.
+The app not only lets you earn miles automatically outside the airline industry.
+It encourages people to feel rewarded when going out while it solves public transport management and city traffic problems through its cutting-edge technology.

 Through this app, citizens can get miles for ground transportation.
-You’re eligible for miles and rewards if:
+You’re eligible for miles and exclusive rewards if you:

 - Ride a bicycle